-Agricultural Economics: An Overview
+Agricultural Economics: Overview

 Using the principles of micro and macroeconomics, an Agricultural Economics graduate tends to solve the problems faced globally like food crisis, poor management, and low revenue generation and maximize the revenue generated from the farm-based practices.
-While at the micro-level, the students are familiarised with concepts like the relation between labour and capital.
-At the macro level, the students are taught about topics like subsidies to the farmers, cost minimization, revising of agricultural tariffs etc. The course curriculum imparts in-depth knowledge in areas like farm resources, accounting, food crisis, inflation, climate-based economics, logistics, supply chain management, optimizing farm output. analyzing commodity-market relation, observing buying patterns, and utilization of available resources.
+While at the micro-level, the students are familiarised with concepts like the relation between labor and capital.
+At the macro level, the students are taught about topics like subsidies to the farmers, cost minimization, revising of agricultural tariffs, etc. The course curriculum imparts in-depth knowledge in areas like farm resources, accounting, food crisis, inflation, climate-based economics, logistics, supply chain management, optimizing farm output. analyzing commodity-market relation, observing buying patterns, and utilization of available resources.

 Also Read: Horticulture Courses

 A large number of universities around the world offer an array of bachelor’s and master’s courses in Agricultural Economics.
 Given below are some of the educational institutions and the degree programs they offer: